Pelvic Floor Basics

 OT, OTA, PT & PTA

-This course has been approved by the Maryland State and Texas State Board of Physical Therapy Examiners for 3.0 contact hours
+This course has been approved by the Maryland State Board of Physical Therapy Examiners for 3.0 contact hours

 Individual state boards and/or organizations may change their practice act/rules and regulations at any time.
 It is ultimately the responsibility of the licensee to confirm that the course meets criteria for contact hour approval.